Adult Classes

 Patrick Thomas Parnell

 In this class, students learn to observe and draw the human figure.
 With our Museum Educator, Patrick Thomas Parnell, students learn to look carefully at and draw from a live, draped model each week.
 Line and light, shading and shadow, are discussed along with other topics.
-All skills levels are welcome.
+All skill levels are welcome.

 Please note: All supplies are included.